PatrickJHess/demo_book/README.md

-# What Is Back Ground Material About?
+# Background Material: An Introduction to Python for Financial Applications
-## This Jupyter Book presents material that is meant to help those unfamiliar with Python.
-Each chapter is an introduction to a topic that is used in the nootesbooks of Financial Python.
+## This Jupyter Book provides foundational material for users new to Python.
+Each chapter introduces a topic essential for understanding the notebooks in "Financial Python.".